 "It's two separate conversations: a) whether you're capable for the senior role, and b) how much time, the working arrangement, and the flexibility you need to deliver to that role is a very different question.
 Work out the boundaries that work for you, be clear on them, and do not be apologetic for them," says Donna.

 There are two ways to address ageism when job-hunting:

-- Stay current - Donna often hears a candidate that says, “I've been a CFO for 40 years.
+- Stay current - Donna often hears a candidate that says, "I've been a CFO for 40 years.
 I've got 40 years of experience.'
 Although that shows extensive experience, it is important to showcase what you have been working on for the past three to five years.
-What are the problems have you solved?
+What are problems have you solved?
 How are you getting across digitization in your area of expertise?
-What are the key changes you're seeing?
-In the example Donna used above, “What are the global issues that are impacting CFOs these days?”
+What are the fundamental changes you're seeing?
+In the example, Donna used above, "What are the global issues that are impacting CFOs these days?"

 Donna agrees that age gives you the war wounds: the experience and perspective to come into an organization and stay calm under pressure.
 But staying current and up to date will enable you to hit the ground running and blend it with the team.

 So how are you skilling, re-skilling, or cross-skilling?
 Are you involved in networking groups or professional organizations?
 How are you improving your digital literacy?

 - Network - According to Donna, your network's strength will be a lead indicator of your success in finding your next role.
 If you're in the market for a job, you need to let your network know.
 Therefore, it's important to keep your network current and connected, regularly engaging, not expecting it to be transactional, or only connecting with people when you need something from them.
 It's a two-way street.
 Make sure you're helping others as much as asking for their support.

 What are the 2021 job market trends?